Nasdanika/architecture/README.md

 This section provides an overview of NASDAF architecture practice components.

+Java maven metamodel translates to java classes
+Model file based
+Text artifacts

+both metamodel and model can be deployed as Maven jars leveraging maven dependency and repository...

 #### Metamodel

 NASDAF uses [Eclipse Modeling Framework](https://www.eclipse.org/modeling/emf/) [Ecore](https://download.eclipse.org/modeling/emf/emf/javadoc/2.9.0/org/eclipse/emf/ecore/package-summary.html#details) to define the meta-model.
 This section provides an overview of Ecore concepts.

 * **EMF Project** - contains one or more Ecore models and generator models.
 Generator models are used to generate Java classes from models.
-Java classes are then compiled and can be deployed to a Maven repository.
-E.g. [Maven Central](https://mvnrepository.com/repos/central).
 * **Ecore model** - contains one or more EPackages.
 * **EPackage** - a grouping construct, contains EClassifiers (EClass, EDataElement, EEnum) and sub-packages.
 * **EClass** - defines a "type of thing", e.g. "Server".
 Contains structural features - attributes and references, and operations.
 E.g. "Server".
 * **EStructuralFeature** - an attribute or a reference.
 Can be single value on multi-value.
     **EAttribute** - simple value, e.g. a string, number, date.
 E.g.

+Java classes are then compiled and can be deployed to a Maven repository.
+E.g. [Maven Central](https://mvnrepository.com/repos/central).
 EMF Ecore project - one or more ecore models.

 Model - EPackage containing sub-packages and classifiers - classes, enumerations, and data types